by Wolfgang Corcoran-Mathe

 read-random-real, etc., which would do the (sometimes

-That being said, SRFI 27 remains the best-known random-number interface in Scheme, and it may be desirable to provide both SRFI 27 and 271 interfaces.
+That being said, SRFI 27 remains the best-known random-number interface in Scheme, and implementers may want to provide both SRFI 27 and 271 interfaces.
 A discussion of SRFI 27 / 271 compatibility issues follows.

 SRFI 27’s random sources are similar to random ports, but they support a few operations that cannot be directly implemented in terms of this SRFI’s forms: